trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 This is the power of the [Chromium Event JSON Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview).
 It's a super simple JSON format that supports a bunch of different kinds of events, and is supported by a lot of different profile visualizer tools.

 You can view the resulting tracing files in Google's Perfetto trace viewer by going to <https://ui.perfetto.dev/>, or in the older Catapult viewer (which is nicer for some traces) by going to `chrome://tracing` in Chrome.
-You can play around with it by [going to Perfetto](https://ui.perfetto.dev/) and clicking "Open Chrome Example" in the sidebar.
+You can play around with the UI by [going to Perfetto](https://ui.perfetto.dev/) and clicking "Open Chrome Example" in the sidebar.
 Here's a screenshot showing an event annotated with arguments and flow event arrows:

 [![Perfetto Screenshot]({{PAGE_ASSETS}}/perfetto.png)]({{PAGE_ASSETS}}/perfetto.png)